Girv98/asca-rust/doc/doc.md

 ```

 ##### Named Escapes
 Named escapes take to form of `@{....}`.
-They allow for common diacritics to be used without needing to memorise codepoints, or look-up, copy, and paste.
+They allow for common diacritics to be used without needing to memorise or look-up codepoints.
 Currently supported named escapes are:
 ```
 @{Space}        (U+0020 ASCII Space)
 @{Grave}        (U+0300 Combining Grave Accent)